micro-manager/micro-manager.github.io/_pages/NikonEclipse90i.md

 {% include notice icon="info" content="If you provide magnification information to the system for each of your objectives, MicroManager will automatically calculate the correct pixel size based on the current zoom settings." %}

-See the [https://micro-manager.org/Micro-Manager_Configuration_Guide](Configuration Guide) for more information.
+See the [Configuration Guide](https://micro-manager.org/Micro-Manager_Configuration_Guide) for more information.

 ## Gotchas